PlastiComp Logo

 Cyclical Fatigue Endurance

 Material fatigue from repeated force loading and unloading or bending flexure can result in unintended or premature material failure.
 The network of longer reinforcing fiber in long fiber composites increases its endurance to cyclical fatigue by dissipating stress energy over a wider region instead of having it localized in one area.
-Longer fiber length and its intertwinement also provides resistance to crack propagation, crack formation can be an indicator of impending material failure.
+Longer fiber length and its intertwinement also provides resistance to crack propagation.
+Crack formation can be an indicator of impending material failure.

 Testing performed by PlastiComp has shown that long fiber composites can withstand over twenty times more bending flexure cycles in displacement scenarios than equivalent short fiber compounds; strategic reinforcement with unidirectional tape inserts can extend performance to over 400X.